AnabelleSaindon/QLC240-S25/README.md

 This project developed a function to choose a random number between 1-100,000 and plot it.
 We also created a function to convert inches in centimeters.
 - import packages
 - create python function to choose a random number

+Exercise4.ipynb: This project developed a function to plot a map, add our location and major ocean labels.
+- import packages
+- plot a map